connectordb/connectordb.io/docs/permissions.md

 **WARNING:** *Permissions are the most complicated configuration of ConnectorDB.
 It is imperative that you know what you are doing when changing permissions, as you can create security issues and information leaks.
 You can also cause many errors, including making your entire database unusable when you change the wrong options.*

 By default, ConnectorDB uses its built-in permissions structure, which creates a private server, where only users who are logged in have access to any data whatsoever.
-Using the optional `permissions.conf`, it is possible to modify this behavior to make connectordb more github-like (as is done with connectordb.com), and to enforce limits on specific roles.
+Using the optional `permissions.conf`, it is possible to modify this behavior to make connectordb more github-like, and to enforce limits on specific roles.

 To start playing around with permissions, you will need to add a permissions configuration file to your database.